Aesgeroth/DeepSea/Arena (Moon Key Upgrades).md

 The prices for boss summons are as follows.

-1 Blue Ankh for lvl 1
+1 Blue Ankh for level 1

-2 Blue Ankh for lvl 2
+2 Blue Ankh for level 2

-4 Blue Ankh for lvl 3
+4 Blue Ankh for level 3

-7 Blue Ankh for lvl 4
+7 Blue Ankh for level 4

-11 Blue Ankh for lvl 5
+11 Blue Ankh for level 5

-16 Blue Ankh for lvl 6
+16 Blue Ankh for level 6

-22 Blue Ankh for lvl 7
+22 Blue Ankh for level 7

-3 Yellow Ankh for lvl 8
+3 Yellow Ankh for level 8

+5 Yellow Ankh for level 9